mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the best separating hyperplane?

-In general, we can find multiple separating hyperplane between two classes.
-However, The best separating hyperplan is  the one that maximizes the distance to the closest data points from both classes.
+Some methods find a separating hyperplane, but not the optimal one (e.g., neural net).
+Besides, we can find multiple separating hyperplane between two classes.
+However, the best separating hyperplan is  the one that maximizes the distance to the closest data points from both classes.
 We say it is the hyperplane with maximum margin.

 #### What is the optimization problem for Support Vector Machines?